-Because the vote is advisory, it is not binding on our board of directors or the Company.
+Because the vote is advisory, it is not binding on our board of directors, our compensation committee of the board of directors, or the Company.
 Nevertheless, the views expressed by the stockholders, whether through this vote or otherwise, are important to management and our board of directors and, accordingly, our board of directors and our compensation committee intend to consider the results of this vote in making determinations in the future regarding executive compensation arrangements.

-Advisory approval of this proposal requires the vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote on the matter at the Annual Meeting.
-Unless our board of directors decides to modify its policy regarding the frequency of soliciting advisory votes on the compensation of the Company's named executives, the next scheduled say-on-pay vote will be at the 2019 Annual Meeting of Stockholders.
+Advisory approval of this proposal requires the vote of the holders of a majority of the shares present online at the Annual Meeting or represented by proxy and entitled to vote on the matter at the Annual Meeting.
+Unless our board of directors decides to modify its policy regarding the frequency of soliciting advisory votes on the compensation of the Company's named executives, the next scheduled say-on-pay vote will take place at the 2021 Annual Meeting of Stockholders.